At a Loss

 ― Vasily Grossman, Life and Fate

-These are the words we listened to this morning on our drive back from our weekend getaway on this the first day of December.
-At 9h00 I received the shocking news that someone I know had been grotesquely murdered in her home.
+These are the words we listened to this morning on our drive back from our weekend getaway on the first day of December.
+At 9h00, I received the shocking news that an acquaintance had been gruesomely murdered in her home.

-This the second week of our awareness campaign for the protection of women and children.
+This is the second week of our awareness campaign to protect women and children.
 It feels like a punch in the solar plexus and leaves one reeling.
-A family is bereft, children and grandchildren have been robbed of their beloved Mother and Grandmother and a community is shattered.
-I know her life was not in vain but I pray she’ll know why her life had to be entwined with that of a murderer.
-Once again man’s inhumanity towards man is flaunted, how does one ever come to terms with such brutality and grief?
-We are warned that death comes like a thief in the night, this murderous thief who personifies pure evil robbed her of her God-given portion of life.
+A family is bereft, children and grandchildren have been robbed of their beloved Mother and grandmother, and a community is shattered.
+I know her life was not in vain, but I pray she’ll know why her life had to be entwined with that of a murderer.
+Once again, man’s inhumanity towards man is flaunted.
+How does one ever come to terms with such brutality and grief?
+We are warned that death comes like a thief in the night, this murderous thief who personifies pure evil, robbed her of her God-given portion of life.

 Piano